House OKs debt and funding plan, inviting clash with GOP

 Republicans were highly critical of the change and vowed to stand as allies with Israel.

-Meanwhile, behind the scenes, Democrats were negotiating over Biden’s big “build back better” package as the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.
+Meanwhile, Democrats are negotiating over Biden’s $3.5 trillion package of social, environmental and climate proposalsas the price tag likely slips to win over skeptical centrist lawmakers who view it as too much.

 Publicly, the White House has remained confident the legislation will pass soon, despite sharp differences among progressives and moderates in the party over the eventual size of the package and a companion $1 trillion bipartisan infrastructure bill.

-There has been a flurry of outreach from the White House to Democrats on Capitol Hill, and Biden himself was given a call sheet of lawmakers to cajole.
-The president has been talking to a wide number of lawmakers beyond his recent meetings with key centrist Sens.
-Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., according to a White House official familiar with the calls and granted anonymity to discuss them.
+There has been a flurry of outreach from the White House to Democrats on Capitol Hill, and Biden was scheduled to hold White House meetings later Wednesday with a number of lawmakers.

-Biden’s big initiative touches almost all aspects of Americans’ lives.
-It would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old, including government health, education and family supportand environmental efforts to fight climate change.
+Biden’s big initiative would impose tax hikes on corporations and wealthy Americans earning beyond $400,000 a year and plow that money back into federal programs for young and old, including government health, education and family supportand environmental efforts to fight climate change.

-With Republicans opposed to Biden’s vision, Democrats have no votes to spare in the Senate, and just a few votes’ margin in the House.

-House Speaker Nancy Pelosi has promised a Sept.
-27 vote on the companion $1 trillion bill of public works projects that has already passed the Senate.

 Associated Press writers Darlene Superville and Jonathan Lemire contributed to this report.